ghollisjr/cl-opencl-utils/README.txt

 top of the cl-opencl library (https://www.github.com/ghollisjr/cl-opencl).

-The examples/ directory has a few examples showing how to use some of the included utilities.
+The examples/ directory has examples showing how to use some of the included utilities.

-make-opencl-reducer and make-opencl-mapper are particularly useful as they provide basic map and reduce functionality that are OpenCL-accelerated but convenient to use from a Lisp perspective.
+Features implemented so far:

+* Lispified OpenCL C language
+* Complex numbers (full suite of functions in progress)
+* Map (make-opencl-mapper), multiple-input single-output mapping
+* Reduce (make-opencl-reducer)
+* Function sampling (make-opencl-function-sampler)
+* Finite-domain integration (make-opencl-integrator, make-opencl-complex-integrator)
+* Splines (make-opencl-spline-form)

-cl-opencl-utils is GPL3 with the exception of the c-type-name function, which is possible to use but I'm not sure if it can be promoted to GPL3 completely.
-If so, then cl-opencl-utils is GPL3.
-If not, then just that part isn't.
+cl-opencl-utils is GPL3 with the exception of a few snippets of code that may or may not be able to be promoted to GPL from e.g. the MIT license.
+If they can't be promoted then they're still MIT license as noted above each snippet.

 The Lispified OpenCL C language follows a few rules: